SPDES MS4 Information

 Stormwater Pollution Prevention Plan (SWPPP)

-A Stormwater Pollution Prevention Plan (SWPPP) is required when the project will impact, disturb or expose one or more acres of soil.
+A Stormwater Pollution Prevention Plan (SWPPP) (PDF) is required when the project will impact, disturb or expose one or more acres of soil.
 The SWPPP Checklist will ensure the completeness of the SWPPP before submitting it with the Notice of Intent (NOI) to the municipality for review and acceptance.

 The SWPPP Acceptance Form is used by each designated MS4 in Chemung County.
-The SWPPP Acceptance form must be signed by the Municipality before submitting the NOI & SWPPP to the New York State DEC in Albany.
+The SWPPP Acceptance form must be signed by the Municipality before submitting the NOI and SWPPP to the New York State DEC in Albany.

 Please check with the local Stormwater Officer in the municipality your project is located for more information on the SWPPP and NOI.